singsongallalong/singsongallalong.github.io/content/papers/resnet.md

 		return x + self.block(x)
 ```

 which is a very straightforward wrapper.
 Now "layer" just calculates an additive modification to its input.
-Of course, when input shapes differ from output shapes, some kind of transformation [A] on the input is required:
+Of course, when input shapes differ from output shapes, some kind of transformation [A] on the input is required.
+Here is an example using [[convolution]] layers:

 ```python
 class Residual(nn.Module):